Carhul/Task_Manager/README.md

 ![manage_dep_desk](static/images/wireframes/manage_dep_desk.png)
 ![add_dep_desk](static/images/wireframes/add_dep_desk.png)

+### Changes from wireframes to live site ###

+First it was thought that each page would have different background image, but the developer thought the coffee-bean background was great on all pages to keep it consistent.

 ### Design ###

 The design of this application has been created based on a "keep it simple" mindset.
 It has a lot of different user personalities, and it is not an application to hang out on.
 The users is at work, and it is a quick in and out application.
 Calm colors without distractions and unnecessary content.